Read our fact sheet on franchisor responsibility.

 - My account which provides tailored information and lets you make enquiries online for priority support.

-- our Pay and Conditions Tool (PACT) which helps you work out what you need to pay your employees.
+- our Pay Calculator which helps you work out what you need to pay your employees.

-- our Online Learning Centre which has free, interactive short courses to teach you new skills and strategies.
+- our Online learning centre which has free, interactive short courses to help franchisors and franchisees understand their obligations and monitor compliance.

-- the Fair Work Handbook (DOCX 369.6KB) (PDF 1.1MB) which outlines your responsibilities under the FW Act, the National Employment Standards, awards and agreements.
+- the Fair Work Handbook which outlines your responsibilities under the FW Act, the National Employment Standards, awards and agreements.

 Stay up to date